Caramelized Onion Mushroom Swiss Turkey Burger

 Do turkey burgers fall apart?

-You can prevent them from falling apart by adding a filler such as breadcrumbs.
-We like using panko for our burgers but you can also use crushed crackers or an egg.
-Turkey patties should also be made thicker than your traditional beef patty so opt for a patty that is 3/4 – 1 inch thick.
+Adding a filler, such as breadcrumbs, can prevent them from falling apart.
+We like using panko for our burgers, but you can also use crushed crackers or an egg.
+Turkey patties should also be thicker than your traditional beef patty, so opt for a 3/4 – 1-inch thick patty.
 This will help them from falling apart as you flip them.

 burger on plate topped with caramelized onions, mushrooms, and swiss cheese